 College Football Analyst, SEC Network

 Chris Doering is a college football analyst for SEC Network, appearing on SEC Now and SEC Football Final.
 He joined ESPN in August 2015 as a studio analyst after previously contributing to SEC Network+ events and ESPN specials.
-He recently signed a multiyear contract extension in summer 2018 and will join SEC Network anchor Peter Burns to team up for SEC This Morning on SEC Network every Monday from 7-10 a.m.
+He signed a multiyear contract extension in summer 2018 and appears on SEC This Morning alongside SEC Network host every Monday from 7-10 a.m.
 ET on SEC Network and Sirius XM.

 Chris Doering is a Gainesville native who began his football career with the University of Florida as a top performing wide receiver.
 He started off as a walk-on player for Steve Spurrier in 1991.
 Doering set a single-season SEC record completing 17 touchdown catches during the 1995 season.
 He made a name for himself by ending his career with 31 touchdown catches.
 This remains the most in Florida and SEC history.
 Doering was a second-team All American and a first-team All-SEC choice in 1995.
 He helped lead the team to SEC Championships in 1993, 1994 and 1995.